Berkeley, Missouri

-Berkeley is an inner-ring suburb of St. Louis, located in St. Louis County, Missouri, United States.
+Berkeley is an inner-ring suburb of St. Louis in St. Louis County, Missouri, United States.
 The population was 8,228 at the 2020 census.
 Portions of St. Louis Lambert International Airport are within the city limits.

 History

 Berkeley incorporated in 1937.
 The community was named after Berkeley Acres, a planned community.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.97 sqmi, all land.